fpoirotte/cryptal/docs/src/Usage.rst

 For each feature, two sets of interfaces are provided:

-*   PHP streams, which hide the complexity of the operations and provide transparent support for the features.
+*   PHP stream filters, which hide the complexity of the operations and provide transparent support for the features.

     This mode of operation is usually adequate for network protocols